kimi12antonelli/kimi12antonelli/README.md

   ㅤㅤㅤㅤㅤ
                    ㅤThe Knighted.

-dni if you are an IRL ( Meaning you have a DELUSIONAL attachment to a character. ), its unhealthy and im not feeding into your delusions.
+dni if you are an IRL ( Meaning you have a DELUSIONAL attachment to a character. ), its unhealthy and im not feeding into your delusions. im fine with fictionkins however.